oranje19/NBM-Unsupervised/Video Games Sentiment Analysis.md

 1. Text Processing using CountVectorizer, Stemming, and Lemmatization.
 2. Topic Model using NMF and LDA
 3. Use 15 topics for the model
-4. Topic Interpreter by looking a the most common words, then by manually analyze the reviews based on the topic and
+4. Topic Interpreter by looking a the most common words, then by manually analyze the reviews based on the topic and by looking at topic coherence score

 ## Tools